Blawby/Automatic-Lawyer-Workflow-Payments-Time-Entry-Retainer-Balance-Reminders-Clients/README.md

 - Test functions manually in the Apps Script editor

 ### Deployment
+1. Deploy as a web app:
-1. Deploy directly from the Apps Script editor
+   - Open the Apps Script editor
-2. Set up triggers for automated functions
-3. Verify deployment by running test functions
+   - Click "Deploy" > "New deployment"
+   - Choose "Web app" as the type
+   - Set "Execute as" to "Me"
+   - Set "Who has access" to "Anyone"
+   - Click "Deploy"
+2. Update the template ID in `doGet()` function
+3. Share the deployment URL or direct spreadsheet copy link
+4. Test both access methods before sharing with users

 ## 📝 License
 MIT License - See LICENSE file for details